 2Department of Biology, Albany State University, Albany, GA 31705

 Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), a positive-stranded RNA virus, has caused >100,000 infections and >50,000 deaths during the 2020 pandemic.
-SARS-CoV-2 successful infectivity has been due to structural motifs and specific cell receptor targeting.
+SARS-CoV-2 successful infectivity is in part due to structural motifs and specific cell receptor targeting.
 SARS-CoV-2 spike (S) glycoprotein mediates cell attachment by recognizing the angiotensin converting enzyme II (ACE2) receptor, which initializes cleavage by host cell proteases to induce cell membrane fusion.
 In previous studies transmembrane protease/serine subfamily member 2 (TMPRSS2) have increased cleavage efficiency towards the S protein subunits.
 This study aims to characterize cross-species variants of TMPRSS2 and their potential to cleave S proteins subunits in silico.
 We hypothesize that TMPRSS2 aids in the spillover of SARS-CoV-2 to alternate host by having a conserved catalytic region.
-We investigated the conserveness of TMPRSS2 sequences amongst several species and assessed their similarity to the human homolog.
-We utilized protein databanks to form concise multiple sequence alignments of six domestic animals for comparisons with the human variant.
-We characterized differences in catalytically important residues based off the position specific score matrix and property changes.
-Our results demonstrated that important residues within TMPRSS2 are highly conserved, substitutions led to had minor effect on catalytic activity, in silica.
-This study has provided insight on possible spillover into alternate host with structurally similar TMPRSS2 variants compared to humans; posing an immense threat for epidemics in domesticated animal populations.
+We investigated the conservation of TMPRSS2 sequences amongst several species and assessed their similarity to the human homolog.
+We utilized protein databanks to form concise amino sequence alignments of six domestic animals for comparisons with the human variant.
+We characterized differences in catalytically important residues based off the position specific score matrix and changes in amino acid properties.
+We found that important residues within TMPRSS2 are highly conserved, and found only substitutions likely to have minor effect on catalytic activity.
+This study has provided insight on possible spillover into alternate host with structurally similar TMPRSS2 variants compared to humans, posing an immense threat for epidemics in domesticated animal populations.

 Introduction

+Proposed organization:

+Viral entry: introduce ACE2, TMPRSS2, and other important host cell proteins as mediators of viral entry.

+TMPRSS2: describe the salient details of this protein for SARS-CoV-2

+Receptor binding domain

+Catalytic triad

+Role of disulfide bonds

+Viral host range as a property of host entry protein conservation: say a few words here about prior work looking at the conservation of ACE2 across species

+Conclude with a statement on the aim of the research.